amyxu-08/ecommerce/README.md

 ### How to Use

-To run this application, first `cd` into the `spotify-app` folder and run `npm start`.
+To run this application, first `cd` into the `frontend` folder and run `npm start`.
 Then, in a new terminal session, `cd` into the `backend` folder and run `npm start`.
 This will start the backend on Port 9000 and the frontend on Port 3000.

 Since we are using both an express backend and a React frontend, ensure that you are running your backend on Port 9000, as all calls to the backend in the frontend are made to Port 9000.